Roasted Root Vegetable Risotto with Fresh Sage

 Serves: 4 to 6

 The magic of risotto lies in the way the grain absorbs the flavored liquids, along with the creamy cheese sauce, which is formed at the end of the process.
-Just a few simple ingredients come together to create perfection!
-This version of the classic favorite is an exquisite way to spotlight the beauty of winter’s vegetables.
+This version of the classic is an exquisite way to spotlight the beauty of winter’s vegetables.

-- 1 small organic red or golden beet, peeled and cut into 1/2-inch cubes or strips Add to list
+- 1 small red or golden beet, peeled and cut into 1/2-inch cubes or strips Add to list

-- 1 organic carrot, cut into 1/2-inch cubes or strips Add to list
+- 1 carrot, cut into 1/2-inch cubes or strips Add to list

-- 1 small organic turnip or parsnip, peeled and cut into 1/2-inch cubes or strips Add to list
+- 1 small turnip or parsnip, peeled and cut into 1/2-inch cubes or strips Add to list

 - Splash of extra virgin olive oil Add to list

-- 1/4 cup fruity olive oil Add to list
+- 1/4 cup olive oil Add to list

-- 1/2 cup thinly sliced organic leek or finely chopped onion Add to list
+- 1/2 cup thinly sliced leek Add to list

-- 1/2 cup finely minced wild or domestic mushrooms Add to list
+- 1/2 cup finely minced mushrooms (wild or cultivated) Add to list

 - 1 1/2 cups Arborio rice Add to list

-- 1/2 cup good dry white wine Add to list
+- 1/2 cup dry white wine Add to list

-- 5 to 6 cups flavorful mushroom, vegetable or chicken broth Add to list
+- 5 to 6 cups mushroom, vegetable or chicken broth Add to list

-- 1 cup freshly grated, aged Parmesan cheese, divided Add to list
+- 1 cup freshly grated Parmesan cheese, divided Add to list

 - Salt and pepper, to taste Add to list

-Preheat your oven to 425° F. Toss the veggies in a little olive oil and spread out on a sheet pan in a single layer.
-Roast 15 to 20 minutes or until the vegetables are golden and tender.
-While the veggies are roasting, prepare the risotto.
+Preheat oven to 425° F. Toss vegetables in a little olive oil and spread out on a sheet pan in a single layer.
+Roast 15 to 20 minutes or until vegetables are golden and tender.
+While vegetables are roasting, prepare the risotto.

-In a heavy pot, heat the olive oil and cook the leeks, mushrooms and sage until the leeks are tender, about 4 minutes.
-From this point on the pan will need constant watching (which is definitely part of the fun!).
+In a heavy pot, heat olive oil and cook leeks, mushrooms and sage until leeks are tender, about 4 minutes.
+From this point on, the pan will need constant watching.

-Over medium-high heat add the rice and stir constantly for 2 minutes.
-Add the white wine and stir until absorbed into the grains.
-Pour in 1 cup of the broth and stir until the liquid is absorbed.
-Add an additional cup of the broth and stir, once again, until fully absorbed.
+Over medium-high heat add rice and stir constantly for 2 minutes.
+Add wine and stir until fully absorbed into the grains.
+Pour in 1 cup broth and stir until absorbed.
+Add an additional cup broth and stir, once again, until fully absorbed.